Madrid to Seville Guide: Best Travel Options

 Think Door-to-Door, Not Just Ticket Time

 The biggest mistake on this route is comparing only the advertised journey time.
-A flight can look competitive until you include airport transfers, security, boarding time, luggage rules, and the trip from Seville airport into the city.
+A flight can look competitive until you include airport transfers, security, boarding time, luggage rules, and the trip from Seville Airport into the city.
 A cheap bus can look attractive until the longer travel day starts eating into your time in Seville.

 • Flights only make sense when the full door-to-door schedule is clearly better.